 \subsection{Controllable Generation and Editing}

-Controllable generation and editing of 2D images and 3D objects is a core goal of generative tasks.
-With the emergence of large language models (LLMs) such as GPT-3 and LLama \cite{brown2020language, touvron2023llama, touvron2023llama2}, instruction-based user-friendly generative control has gained much attention.
-InstructPix2Pix \cite{brooks2023instructpix2pix} and MagicBrush \cite{zhang2023magicbrush} build datasets based on LLMs and large text-to-image models to achieve effective instruction control on 2D images.
-InstructNeRF2NeRF \cite{haque2023instruct} combines this method with NeRF scene reconstruction \cite{mildenhall2021nerf} to introduce instruction control into 3D generation.

-Meanwhile, a series of adapter methods such as ControlNet and IP-Adapter \cite{zhang2023adding, hu2021lora, mou2023t2i, zhao2023uni, ye2023ip,huang2023composer} provide reliable approaches for fine-tuning large pre-trained DMs (e.g., Stable Diffusion \cite{rombach2022high} and Imagen \cite{saharia2022photorealistic}) for conditional controllable generation (e.g., using sketch, canny, pose, etc. to control image structure).
-Among them, IP-Adapter \cite{ye2023ip} introduces a decoupled cross-attention mechanism to achieve effective appearance generation control using image prompts.
-In this paper, we use IP-Adapter to provide effective appearance control for generating 3D objects from given images and text prompts.
+Controllable generation and editing of 2D images and 3D objects are core goals of generative tasks.
+With the emergence of large language models (LLMs) such as GPT-3 and Llama \citep{brown2020language, touvron2023llama, touvron2023llama2}, instruction-based user-friendly generative control has gained much attention.
+InstructPix2Pix \citep{brooks2023instructpix2pix} and MagicBrush \citep{zhang2023magicbrush} build datasets based on LLMs and large text-to-image models to achieve effective instruction control on 2D images.
+InstructNeRF2NeRF \citep{haque2023instruct} combines this method with NeRF scene reconstruction \citep{mildenhall2021nerf} to introduce instruction control into 3D generation.
+Meanwhile, a series of adapter methods such as ControlNet and IP-Adapter \citep{zhang2023adding, hu2021lora, mou2023t2i, zhao2023uni, ye2023ip,huang2023composer} provide reliable approaches for fine-tuning large pre-trained DMs (e.g., Stable Diffusion \citep{rombach2022high} and Imagen \citep{saharia2022photorealistic}) for conditional controllable generation (e.g., using sketch, canny, pose, etc. to control image structure).
+Among them, image prompt adaption methods \citep{ye2023ip, zhang2023ssr} introduce a decoupled cross-attention mechanism to achieve effective appearance generation control using image prompts.